Skip to Content

 So, once you’re qualified and had your fill of teaching and exploring Germany, ITA can connect you with schools and opportunities all around the world.

-With their programs, you have a one-to-one advisor that helps you find the right course, country, and placement to suit your needs and situation.
+With their programs, you have a one-to-one advisor who helps you find the right course, country, and placement to suit your needs and situation.

 They offer university-level course leaders and everyone who is helping you on your journey has been through the ITA TEFL process themselves.
 With 35,000 graduates worldwide, they’ve got teaching English abroad down to an art form.